Floydlang/floyd/Docs/Floyd toplevel.md

 ![alt text](./floyd_logo.png "Floyd Logo")

-# FLOYD TOP-LEVEL MANUAL
+# FLOYD SYSTEMS MANUAL

 Floyd Script is the basic way to create logic.
 The code is isolated from the noise and troubles of the real world: everything is immutable and pure.
 Time does not advance.
-There is no concurrency of communication with other systems etc.
+There is no concurrency or communication with other systems, no runtime errors.

-Floyd toplevel is how you make software that lives in the real world, where all those things happens all the time.
+Floyd Systems is how you make software that lives in the real world, where all those things happens all the time.
 Floyd allows you create huge software systems spanning computers and processes, handling communication and time advancing.

 Floyd uses the C4 model to organize all of this.
 C4 model https://c4model.com/

 ### GOALS

-1. A high-level way to organise huge code bases and systems with many threads, processes and computer, beyond functions, classes and modules.
-2. Represent those high level concepts at the code level too, not just on whiteboards.
+1. A high-level way to organise huge code bases and systems with many threads, processes and computers, beyond functions, classes and modules and also represent those concepts through out: at the code level, in debugger, in profiler etc.
-3. Automatically visualize the system in tools like profilers, code navigators, debuggers and IDEs.
+2. A simple and robust method for doing concurrency, communication etc.
+3. Allow extreme performance and profiling as a separate thing done ONTOP of the correct logic.
-4. Visual design of the system at the top level.
+4. Support visual design of the system.

-### NON-GOALS

-1. Have notation like UML for all the details.

 # PERFORMANCE